 You could say that Ross has made the same mistakes three times in a row – putting a ring on the hand of a woman who would eventually break up the sacred bond.

 Ross is a character who makes spontaneous decisions and gives in to his on-the-spot feelings.
 One could argue he doesn’t learn from his mistakes.
 Or, as many Friends fans would explain, he’s just cute and unlucky.

-However, the example of Ross depicts the mechanism of human error.
+However, Ross as an example shows the mechanism of human error.
 Ross shows how easy it is to make the same mistake by following a hunch rather than the voice of reason.

-How does it relate to keeping track of payments and invoices?
+How does it relate to creating invoices and tracking payments?

 Well, you probably forgot that Ross was an accountant…